 - Art Lab for Kids (I also LOVE their Art Lab for Little Kids)

 - 365 Simple Science Experiments with Everyday Materials

-Dress ups.
-A selection of clothes from the second-hand store is frugal, low-waste and kids LOVE dress ups!
+A selection of clothes from the second-hand store is frugal, low-waste and kids LOVE dress-ups!
 Don’t forget large square scarves that can be reinvented into a hundred different games.

-Wooden Blocks: Wooden blocks are great for young kids and even though my kids are nearly 9 and 7, they still build stuff with their wooden blocks.
+Wooden blocks are great for young kids and even though my kids are nearly 9 and 7, they still build stuff with their wooden blocks.
 A basic set like this one is a great option.
-If you’re crafty, you can make your own ‘bush blocks’ or you can check out the handmade bush blocks on Etsy.
+If you’re crafty, you can make your own ‘tree blocks’ or you can check out the handmade tree blocks on Etsy.